davidralphlewis/davidralphlewis.github.io/_posts/2020-12-02-Red-ink-Amanda-Miller.markdown

 By Amanda Miller
 *Inspired by [Portrait by Antonio Machado](https://www.poetryfoundation.org/poetrymagazine/browse?contentId=28768)*

-My history begins with a familiar frost, turning from the sun— A
+My history begins with a familiar frost, turning from the sun—
-childhood that is full of faceless wounds trapped in New York, A
+A  childhood that is full of faceless wounds trapped in New York,
-grave somewhere, adorned with chaos and lost to survival.
-The
+A  grave somewhere, adorned with chaos and lost to survival.
-rest—
+The rest—
 Twenty years draped upon my grandmother’s arms,
 While being spoon-fed a cloud of amnesia.

 My poetry comes from a storm just passed and one not far off
 Trying to capture the wind, as if to hold and to beg.
-I know it
-too well, anyway
+I know it too well, anyway
 A feverish will to be more than, to keep catching up to myself,
-—which makes writing this poem a comedy,
+— which makes writing this poem a comedy,
 And the writer a tragic sovereign.

 I try to swear I am good and honest, but